adelmeleka/chat_api/README.md

 To improve create/retrieve performance also, a caching mechanism is done on each chat/message newly created/retrieved from database.
 So first we check in redis if we have the needed chat/message before hitting the database.
 And when we hit the database & get it, we save it in redis for possible later use.

 Cached chats/messages in redis expires every hour to ensure not having stale data too much.

-### Running RSPEC files

-RSPEC files are available for the system.
-To run them, just uncomment `bundle exec rspec` command from `docker-entrypoint.sh` file.

 ## Contributor